hjr3/hjr3.github.io/talks.md

    * LAPHP: The Los Angeles PHP Developers Group - June, 2015
    * The Los Angeles Ruby/Rails Meetup Group - June, 2015

+## Panel: Capitalizing on Both HTML5 and Native Apps to Deliver Cost Effective Content

+**Panel focus:** _Mobile in 2013 has been a year of trial and error, testing and learning.
+Everyone is at different stages of their mobile ‘journey’.
+Lets start by asking- what are the fundamentals of a ‘good’ HTML5/app strategy, based on your experience so far?
+Who are we catering to?
+Is a no brainer to have an app?
+The panels next main focus can be how the audience can blend both HTML5 and apps into their mobile strategy, based on what is right for them.
+How did you find the sweet spot?
+What worked for HSN?
+What worked for Hautelook?
+How can some of those best practices be actually used by the audience?
+Lets talk more about pros and cons of each.
+It would be great to have a debate too around the ‘hybrid’ concept.
+It seemed to work for HSN, but not for Hautelook?
+Why/why not?
+Another good focus can be Phonegap and some of the less expensive methods of implementing strategy.
+What are the best options available?
+What worked well when working with solution providers and other internal teams?
+We can wrap up by discussing where we are in terms of where we see value for the future.
+What are the challenges ahead?
+How is responsive design changing the playing field?
+Where are the opportunities?
+How can we each take mobile to the next level?_

+**Presented at:**

+   * Mobile Shopping Conference - April, 2013

 ## Ember.js Build Processes

 **Abstract:** _A brief introduction to the tools available to build Ember.js applications.
 I also walk through how to use travis-CI and Amazon S3 to automatically build, test and deploy an Ember.js application._